thatdevsherry/mobile-connect-profile/UserGuide.md

 ![](user_guide_assets/auth_code_after_token.png)

-The Authorization Code in the database is now marked as true, which ensures the same code is not used again.
+The Authorization Code in the database is now marked as used, which ensures the same code is not used again.